mitre/fieldmanual/sphinx-docs/Plugin-library.md

 When this plugin has been loaded, Caldera will start the HAProxy service on the machine and serve Caldera on all interfaces on port 8443, in addition to the normal http://[YOUR_IP]:8888 (based on the value of the `host` value in the Caldera settings).

 Plugins and agents will not automatically update to the service at https://[YOUR_IP]:8443.
 All agents will need to be redeployed using the HTTPS address to use the secure protocol.
 The address will not automatically populate in the agent deployment menu.
-If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks.
+If a self-signed certificate is used, deploying agents may require additional commands to disable SSL certificate checks (such as using the `--insecure` flag to bypass SSL certificate checks in the initial `curl` request when downloading the new agents).

 **Warning:** This plugin uses a default self-signed ssl certificate and key which should be replaced.
 In order to use this plugin securely, you need to generate your own certificate.
 The directions below show how to generate a new self-signed certificate.
+If you are unable to connect to CALDERA using the self-signed certificate, verify that your system trusts the certificate.

 ### Setup Instructions

 *Note: OpenSSL must be installed on your system to generate a new self-signed certificate*

+1. install haproxy >= 1.8 using `brew install haproxy` (MacOS) or `sudo apt-get install haproxy` (Linux).
-1. In the root Caldera directory, navigate to `plugins/ssl`.
+2. In the root CALDERA directory, navigate to `plugins/ssl`.
-1. Place a PEM file containing SSL public and private keys in `conf/certificate.pem`.
+3. Place a PEM file containing SSL public and private keys in `conf/certificate.pem`.
 Follow the instructions below to generate a new self-signed certificate:
    - In a terminal, paste the command `openssl req -x509 -newkey rsa:4096  -out conf/certificate.pem -keyout conf/certificate.pem -nodes` and press enter.
    - This will prompt you for identifying details.
 Enter your country code when prompted.
 You may leave the rest blank by pressing enter.
-1. Copy the file `haproxy.conf` from the `templates` directory to the `conf` directory.
+4. Copy the file `haproxy.conf` from the `templates` directory to the `conf` directory.
-1. Open the file `conf/haproxy.conf` in a text editor.
+5. Open the file `conf/haproxy.conf` in a text editor.
-1. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
+6. On the line `bind *:8443 ssl crt plugins/ssl/conf/insecure_certificate.pem`, replace `insecure_certificate.pem` with `certificate.pem`.
-1. On the line `server caldera_main 127.0.0.1:8888 cookie caldera_main`, replace `127.0.0.1:8888` with the host and port defined in Caldera's `conf/local.yml` file.
-This should not be required if Caldera's configuration has not been changed.
+7. On the line `server caldera_main 127.0.0.1:8888 cookie caldera_main`, replace `127.0.0.1:8888` with the host and port defined in CALDERA's `conf/local.yml` file.
+This should not be required if CALDERA's configuration has not been changed.
-1. Save and close the file.
+8. Save and close the file.
 Congratulations!
 You can now use Caldera securely by accessing the UI https://[YOUR_IP]:8443 and redeploying agents using the HTTPS service.

 ## Atomic